 - In Windows 7, it is IconCache.db in %userprofile%\AppData\Local

-- In Windows 10 and Windows 8, these are several files, which names start from iconcache_ (iconcache_16.db, iconcache_32.db, iconcache_48.db, etc.), stored in %userprofile%\AppData\Local\Microsoft\Windows\Explorer
+- In Windows 10 and Windows 8.1, these are several files, which names start from iconcache_ (iconcache_16.db, iconcache_32.db, iconcache_48.db, etc. according to the size of the icons in pixels), stored in %userprofile%\AppData\Local\Microsoft\Windows\Explorer

 taskkill /f /im explorer.exe